Mindful Leadership - How mindful leadership succeeds

 Through this process of perception, I open the space for new ideas, for creativity, as I step out of habitual patterns, automatisms, out of this "we have always done it this way".

-The more often I practise this process, the more naturally I go through it (within a few seconds): it becomes a positive automatism that supports us in dealing with stress, pressure and challenges differently.
+The more often I practice this process, the more naturally I go through it (within a few seconds): it becomes a positive automatism that supports us in dealing with stress, pressure, and challenges differently.
 On the one hand, we invite new ideas and creativity for new approaches, on the other hand, we save energy by acting consciously and purposefully or by consciously not acting.

-Leaders who are practised in mindfulness or mindful leadership are characterised by a strong presence, they are completely attentive and at peace with themselves.
+Leaders who are practiced in mindfulness or mindful leadership are characterized by a strong presence, they are completely attentive and at peace with themselves.
 No situation, no matter how stressful, no colleague, no matter how annoying and demanding, can throw them off track.
 They are interested, open, approachable and navigate unerringly and resourcefully even through turbulent times.

-These leaders are characterised by a high level of self-reflection, self-direction, self-responsibility and self-care, which, in turn, pays into strong resilience.
+These leaders are characterized by a high level of self-reflection, self-direction, self-responsibility and self-care, which, in turn, pays into strong resilience.

 The perception glasses of managers

-One of my favourite characteristics of leaders who have internalised Mindful Leadership is the way they deal with perception: we all look at the world, at situations, at challenges through our perception glasses.
+One of my favorite characteristics of leaders who have internalized Mindful Leadership is the way they deal with perception: we all look at the world, at situations, at challenges through our perception glasses.
 These glasses include all the experiences we have had so far, our habits, values and family of origin.

 Being aware of this helps immensely in leadership and collective interaction.
 Another aspect is that we all have the possibility and ability to change our glasses, to choose them anew.
 This is also a very crucial aspect that should be taken into account in leadership and can be a valuable support for staff in their development.